Oregon's Legislative Assembly

-During the 2011 regular session, 732 of 2,805 introduced bills became law.
-During the 2012 regular session, 112 of 275 introduced bills became law.
+During the 2013 Regular Session, 787 of 2,510 introduced bills became law.
+During the 2013 Special Session, five of five introduced bills became law.
+During the 2014 Regular Session, 121 of 247 introduced bills became law.
 Most of the discussion and revisions of bills and other measures are done in committees.
 The process begins when a measure is introduced and referred to a committee.
 The committee may hear testimony on the measure, frequently from members of the public, and may amend the measure and send it to the floor of its respective chamber for debate.
 The committee can also table the measure and end its consideration.
 Unlike many state legislatures, Oregon does not amend measures during floor debate.

 After a measure has been considered by a committee and passed by the chamber in which it was introduced, it is sent to the other chamber where a similar procedure is followed.